jackleary271/2143-OOP/Assignments/OOP-Primer/README.md

           return 0;
       }

-## 8. Composition
+## 8. Composition vs Inheritance
-- A "has-a" relationship where one class contains an object of another class as a member.
+- Composition "has-a" class containing an object of another class as a member.
+- Inheritance "is-a" mechanism where a class (child) derives properties and behaviors from another class (parent).

 ## 9. Constructors and Destructors
 - **Constructors**: Special methods that initialize an object when it is created.